 EUSALP - Action Group 6

-The Alpine Convention, together with the Region of Carinthia, leads Action Group 6 (AG6) of the EUSALP, which deals with the topic “Preservation and valorization of natural resources, including water and cultural resources”.
+The Alpine Convention, together with the Region of Carinthia, leads Action Group 6 (AG6) of the EU Strategy for the Alpine Region (EUSALP), which deals with the topic “Preservation and valorization of natural resources, including water and cultural resources”.

-AG6 is also involved in a series of transversal activities, the most important ones being the contribution to the work of the Task Force Multifunctional Forests and Sustainable Use of Timber (TF MFSUT) and the collaboration with other AGs within the strategic priority policy area “Spatial Planning”.
+AG6 is also involved in a series of transversal activities, the most important ones being the contribution to the work of the Task Force Multifunctional Forests and Sustainable Use of Timber (TF MFSUT) and the collaboration with other AGs within the cross-cutting priorities on the topics of water and circular economy.

 Tasks of the Action Group include: